-Crossing Middle Farm Way (obviously named after the original farm just south of that road) you move into Phase 2 and an area where the names are taken from the Duchy of Cornwall’s rural estate.
-Pendruffle, Tinten and Wadebridge are all locations of tenanted farms.
+Crossing Middle Farm Way (named after the original farm just south of that road) you move into Phase 2 and an area where the names originate from the Duchy of Cornwall’s rural estate.
+Pendruffle, Tinten and Wadebridge are all long established tenanted farms.

 Moving north of the Bridport Road – this route has existed for centuries prior to Poundbury being built – more Estate names; Stowey, Tyberton, Whitecross and Kingsthorn.

 The racehorses of Her Majesty Queen Elizabeth the Queen Mother

 Moving north again to the Queen Mother Square area you come across a few names that aficionados of National Hunt racing will recognise as the names of horses owned by Her Majesty Queen Elizabeth the Queen Mother.
 These include Royal Pavilion, Kings Point, Inch Arran, Newborough and Arch Point.

 In Queen Mother Square, there are two buildings that are not named after racehorses.
 Strathmore House and Bowes Lyon Court are both named after the Queen Mother’s grandfather – Claude Bowes-Lyon, who was the 14th Earl of Strathmore.
-The Duchess of Cornwall was named in honour of Her Royal Highness now Her Majesty The Queen Consort.
+The Duchess of Cornwall Inn was named in honour of Her Royal Highness now Her Majesty The Queen Consort.

 Moving North East into Phase 3, one comes across names commemorating some of the engagements in which the Dorset Regiment saw action in the nineteenth century.